Ryan Nicanor Is Dedicated to Turn Boys Volleyball into Winning Program

 “I try to put my coaching into catching people when they’re doing it right, trying to find those moments where people are really on fire, and giving them their props, and making sure that they believe that they can do that,” he said.

-McAuliffe said Downey also brings positivity and enthusiasm to practice.
+Junior swimmer McAuliffe said Downey always brings positivity and enthusiasm to practice.

 “I have enjoyed [Downey’s] coaching style a lot.
 He’s very upbeat and team oriented, and he has brought a new energy to the swim team,” McAuliffe said.